andywer/threads.js/README.md

 Comes with a new robust API, it's all functional, and all statically typed.
 It's still fully isomorphic - run the same code in the browser, in node.js or an electron app!

 Development progress is tracked in 👉 [#100](https://github.com/andywer/threads.js/issues/100).
 Feel free to leave feedback there!

-## New Paradigm

-Full focus on worker code in their own files instead of inline functions.
-Running inlined functions in a worker was nice for concise code samples, but offered limited value in real-world applications.

-That also means we are focussing on usage with bundlers like Webpack or Parcel, since this is the main use case anyway.
-We shall have worker code with working `import`/`require()` that works as is in node.js as well as bundled in browsers.

 ## Installation